No Signal: Egypt blocks the encrypted messaging app as it continues its cyber crackdown

 “Unfortunately, most legislation in the Arab world is done with the intention of control rather than regulation” explained Abdulla of the law’s severity.

-“It also places part of the responsibility on ISPs, so that every layer of the society is policing another,” Abdulla said.Featured Image: dane_mark/DigitalVision/Getty Images
+“It also places part of the responsibility on ISPs, so that every layer of the society is policing another,” Abdulla said.Featured Image: Jaap Arriens/NurPhoto/Getty Images

 0